gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

 ``salt-call``.
 The key item to remember with ``salt-call`` is that you're executing FROM the minion, yet you can still rely on data from the master.
 The ``--local`` option is specifically to run ``salt-call`` locally, as if there was no master running.
-This means that all the data and configuration will be pulled from the minion itself. ``pkg.install`` does exactly what it sounds like, it installs a pkg.
+This means that all data and configuration will be pulled from the minion itself. ``pkg.install`` does exactly what it sounds like, it installs a pkg.
 Keep in mind that when you run something like this from the command line, you're using the ``execution module``.
 From there we